mweststrate/miniup/README.md

 # Built-in tokens

 The following tokens are available by default in every grammar and can be called by any rule.
-The *unescape function* is a function that can convert the string matched by the regular expression to a native javascript object.
 These regexes are all available in the `miniup.RegExpUtil` namespace.
+Values for `REGEX`, `INTEGER`, `FLOAT`, `BOOLEAN` and strings will be automatically parsed to the corresponding javascript type.

 IDENTIFIER /[a-zA-Z_][a-zA-Z_0-9]*/
 WHITESPACE /\s+/